MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## November 29, 2023

-Microsoft has a fix for [CVE-2023-6345](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-6345) to **Microsoft Edge Stable Channel (Version 119.0.2151.97)**, which has been reported by the Chromium team as having an exploit in the wild.
+Microsoft has a fix for [CVE-2023-6345](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-6345) to **Microsoft Edge Stable Channel (Version 119.0.2151.97)** and **Microsoft Edge Extended Stable Channel (Version 118.0.2088.122)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## November 16, 2023